Steve Malaxos

-Stephen "Steve" Malaxos (born 19 June 1961) is a former Australian rules footballer and coach from Western Australia.
-While playing for Claremont in the WAFL, he won the 1984 Sandover Medal.
+Stephen Malaxos (born 19 June 1961) is a former Australian rules footballer and coach from Western Australia.
+While playing for Claremont in the West Australian Football League (WAFL), he won the 1984 Sandover Medal.
 Malaxos was an All-Australian with Claremont in 1986 and while he was with the West Coast Eagles in 1988.
 He was the inaugural fairest and best player at West Coast (1987), holds the Eagles' record for the most possessions in a game (48) and captained the club in 1990.

 Malaxos was the head coach at East Fremantle, after successfully coaching the colts team to a premiership in 2010.
 In 2005, he was inducted into the Western Australian Football Hall of Fame.